 Sprained ankles account for about 25% of all sports-related injuries.
 If you run or lead a physically active lifestyle, you’re more likely to twist an ankle.
 Fortunately, early intervention and treatment can provide lasting relief.
-At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM, and podiatrist and foot surgeon Stephen Tentler, DPM, and the team, provide complete care for sprained ankles.
-To make an appointment, call the office in Greenwood or Martinsville, Indiana, or book online today.
+At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM and his team provide complete care for sprained ankles.
+To make an appointment, call our office or request an appointment online today.

 A sprained ankle occurs when you roll, bend, or twist your ankle joint.
 This causes the ligaments––thick bands of tough tissue––around your ankle to overextend, causing pain, bruising, and inflammation.